wenxuanjun/barcode-scanner/README.md

 The `BarcodeScanner.startScan()` will now stop immediately if permission is not granted on web, so you can catch the error naturally.

+Click `Only this time` on Android 11 and above fixed by reset the `neverAsked` to true.

 ## Original README

 <p align="center"><br><img src="https://user-images.githubusercontent.com/236501/85893648-1c92e880-b7a8-11ea-926d-95355b8175c7.png" width="128" height="128" /></p>